redis-applied-ai/redis-slack-worker-agent/README.md

 ![UI](resources/content_mgmt.png)
 ![UI2](resources/content_mgmt_ingest.png)

-Note: there is a dependency on auth0 for the UI login.
-For reference dev this is less essential but if you would like to configure with full login ability you will need to set the following env variables.
+Note: outside of local there is a dependency for auth0 to protect the endpoints which can be implemented with the following env variables and setting permissions for: `content:read`, `content:manage`, `content:process` in auth0.

 ```
 # Auth0 Configuration